Dear Shareholders,

 experience for the appointment as a Director.

--The Nomination & Remuneration Committee ensures that the candidate
+-The Nomination & Remuneration Committee ensures that the candidate proposed for

--The candidate's appointment as recommended by the Nomination and
+-The candidate's appointment as recommended by the Nomination and Remuneration

-Remuneration Committee requires the approval of the Board.
+Committee requires the approval of the Board.

--In case of appointment of Independent Directors, the Nomination and
+-In case of appointment of Independent Directors, the Nomination and Remuneration

--The Nomination and Remuneration Committee ensures that the candidate
+-The Nomination and Remuneration Committee ensures that the candidate identified for

-164 of the Companies Act, 2013.
+Companies Act, 2013.

--The policy can be viewed at company's website at
+-The policy can be viewed at company's website at https://

 11. CORPORATE GOVERNANCE

-The Company is covered under criteria of Regulation 15(2)(b) of
+The Company is covered under criteria of Regulation 15(2)(b) of SEBI(Listing

-required to provide Report on Corporate Governance'.
+provide Report on Corporate Governance'.

 12. SUBSIDIARIES, JOINT VENTURES OR ASSOCIATE COMPANIES

-In accordance with the provisions of section 129 (3) of the Act read
+In accordance with the provisions of section 129 (3) of the Act read with the Companies

-13. STATEMENTS OF PARTICULARS OF CONSERVATION OF ENERGY, TECHNOLOGY
+13. STATEMENTS OF PARTICULARS OF CONSERVATION OF ENERGY, TECHNOLOGY ABSORPTION AND

-ABSORPTION AND FOREIGN EXCHANGE
+FOREIGN EXCHANGE

-Information in accordance with the provisions of Section 134 (3)(m) of
+Information in accordance with the provisions of Section 134 (3)(m) of the Act read

-is attached herewith and marked as
+herewith and marked as Annexure-C'.

 14. RELATED PARTY TRANSACTIONS

-Information on transactions with related parties pursuant to Section
+Information on transactions with related parties pursuant to Section 134(3)(h) of the

-134(3)(h) of the Act read with rule 8(2) of the Companies (Accounts) Rules, 2014 are given
+Act read with rule 8(2) of the Companies (Accounts) Rules, 2014 are given in Form AOC-2

 15. ANNUAL RETURN